The 3 Best Deck Boats to Give You Bang for Your Buck

 Boating enthusiasts are now looking to deck boats to increase the number of guests they can welcome aboard without sacrificing speed and maneuverability.

 What's a Deck Boat?

 The main feature that distinguishes deck boats from other similarly-sized runabouts, such as bow riders, is their vastly expanded deck space and storage capability.
-You've gotta have somewhere to put all the dock lines, anchor bouys and life jackets (not to mention the bags of towels, coolers of snacks and must-have water toys).
+You've gotta have somewhere to put all the dock lines, anchor bouys, fishing accessories and life jackets (not to mention the bags of towels, coolers of snacks and must-have water toys).

 Deck boats are designed to take advantage of every inch of space to provide the most comfort and convenience for passengers.
 In addition to front deck seating and fold-away swim steps at the bow and stern, deck boats often have deeper cockpits and wider beams.

 The deck boat's beam is carried further out toward the bow of the craft—and the bow itself takes on more of a square shape—to create the greatest amount of open deck space possible to accommodate recreational activities and equipment.
 This is a whole different design concept from what you see on most runabouts, which are built with pointed V-shaped bows.